learning-thing/r3d/README.md

 // By default, both are 0, similar to smooth plastic.
 R3D_SetMaterialMetalness(&material, NULL, 0.0f);

-// It’s recommended to set occlusion to `1` by default.
+// Itâ€™s recommended to set occlusion to `1` by default.
 // Otherwise, shadowed areas may appear completely black.
 // While it may seem logical for the value to be inverted,
 // for standard formats, like GLB, `1` should be interpreted as no occlusion.